pwaldhauer/daiquiri/README.md

 ## What you can do

 - Test it!
-- Like it!
 - Star it!
+- Fork it!
-- Fork it and add cool new features!
+- Make it better!

 ## Installation